About the Program

 Full-time traditional students complete the College Counseling and Student Development program in two years.
-Classes are held on a weekly basis utilizing the university’s nine-week session schedule.
+Classes are held on a weekly basis utilizing the university’s eight-week session schedule.
 Students pursuing this option who are employed three-quarters time or more will take longer to complete their degree.

 Core Values and Beliefs

 - Servant leadership is a liberating force that enables individuals and organizations to be their best;

 - A Christian worldview enables leaders to serve organizations with compassion, integrity, and purpose and leads to a commitment to social justice and an appreciation for human diversity;